BYUHPC/sci-comp-course/project/overview.md

 $$PE_{i,j;I,J} = \frac{\left( u_{i,j} - u_{I,J} \right)^2}{4}$$

 Division is by 4 rather than two because both ends of each spring are free; it can thus be modeled as a central point with springs of half length on each side, with half the potential energy of a system with only one free end.
 The potential of the boundaries at the edges is made identical (and, importantly, the simulation is simplified) by considering these "springs" to have half the spring coefficient of interior "springs."

+## Appendix C: Example Code

+To see how a similar problem can be programmed in C++, see our [Mountain Range example code](https://github.com/BYUHPC/sci-comp-course-example-cxx).